MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 The following fields are available:

-- **DatasourceApplicationFile_RS3**  The total DecisionApplicationFile objects targeting the next release of Windows on this device.
+- **DatasourceApplicationFile_RS3**  The total number of objects of this type present on this device.
-- **DatasourceDevicePnp_RS3**  The total DatasourceDevicePnp objects targeting the next release of Windows on this device.
+- **DatasourceDevicePnp_RS3**  The total number of objects of this type present on this device.
-- **DatasourceDriverPackage_RS3**  The total DatasourceDriverPackage objects targeting the next release of Windows on this device.
+- **DatasourceDriverPackage_RS3**  The total number of objects of this type present on this device.
-- **DataSourceMatchingInfoBlock_RS3**  The total DataSourceMatchingInfoBlock objects targeting the next release of Windows on this device.
+- **DataSourceMatchingInfoBlock_RS3**  The total number of objects of this type present on this device.
-- **DataSourceMatchingInfoPassive_RS3**  The total DataSourceMatchingInfoPassive objects targeting the next release of Windows on this device.
+- **DataSourceMatchingInfoPassive_RS3**  The total number of objects of this type present on this device.
-- **DataSourceMatchingInfoPostUpgrade_RS3**  The total DataSourceMatchingInfoPostUpgrade objects targeting the next release of Windows on this device.
+- **DataSourceMatchingInfoPostUpgrade_RS3**  The total number of objects of this type present on this device.
-- **DatasourceSystemBios_RS3**  The total DatasourceSystemBios objects targeting the next release of Windows on this device.
+- **DatasourceSystemBios_RS3**  The total number of objects of this type present on this device.
-- **DecisionApplicationFile_RS3**  The total DecisionApplicationFile objects targeting the next release of Windows on this device.
+- **DecisionApplicationFile_RS3**  The total number of objects of this type present on this device.
-- **DecisionDevicePnp_RS2**  The count of DataSourceMatchingInfoBlock objects present on this machine targeting the next release of Windows
+- **DecisionDevicePnp_RS2**  The total number of objects of this type present on this device.
-- **DecisionDevicePnp_RS3**  The total DecisionDevicePnp objects targeting the next release of Windows on this device.
+- **DecisionDevicePnp_RS3**  The total number of objects of this type present on this device.
-- **DecisionDriverPackage_RS3**  The total DecisionDriverPackage objects targeting the next release of Windows on this device.
+- **DecisionDriverPackage_RS3**  The total number of objects of this type present on this device.
-- **DecisionMatchingInfoBlock_RS3**  The total DecisionMatchingInfoBlock objects targeting the next release of Windows on this device.
+- **DecisionMatchingInfoBlock_RS3**  The total number of objects of this type present on this device.
-- **DecisionMatchingInfoPassive_RS3**  The total DataSourceMatchingInfoPassive objects targeting the next release of Windows on this device.
+- **DecisionMatchingInfoPassive_RS3**  The total number of objects of this type present on this device.
-- **DecisionMatchingInfoPostUpgrade_RS3**  The total DecisionMatchingInfoPostUpgrade objects targeting the next release of Windows on this device.
+- **DecisionMatchingInfoPostUpgrade_RS3**  The total number of objects of this type present on this device.
-- **DecisionMediaCenter_RS3**  The total DecisionMediaCenter objects targeting the next release of Windows on this device.
+- **DecisionMediaCenter_RS3**  The total number of objects of this type present on this device.
-- **DecisionSystemBios_RS3**  The total DecisionSystemBios objects targeting the next release of Windows on this device.
+- **DecisionSystemBios_RS3**  The total number of objects of this type present on this device.
-- **InventoryLanguagePack**  The count of DecisionApplicationFile objects present on this machine targeting the next release of Windows
+- **InventoryLanguagePack**  The total number of objects of this type present on this device.
-- **InventorySystemBios**  The count of DecisionDevicePnp objects present on this machine targeting the next release of Windows
+- **InventorySystemBios**  The total number of objects of this type present on this device.
-- **PCFP**  The count of DecisionDriverPackage objects present on this machine targeting the next release of Windows
+- **PCFP**  The total number of objects of this type present on this device.
-- **SystemProcessorCompareExchange**  The count of DecisionMatchingInfoBlock objects present on this machine targeting the next release of Windows
+- **SystemProcessorCompareExchange**  The total number of objects of this type present on this device.
 - **SystemProcessorNx**  The total number of objects of this type present on this device.
 - **SystemProcessorPrefetchW**  The total number of objects of this type present on this device.
 - **SystemProcessorSse2**  The total number of objects of this type present on this device.
 - **SystemWim**  The total number of objects of this type present on this device.
-- **SystemWindowsActivationStatus**  The count of DecisionSystemBios objects present on this machine targeting the next release of Windows
+- **SystemWindowsActivationStatus**  The total number of objects of this type present on this device.
 - **SystemWlan**  The total number of objects of this type present on this device.